The Palace of Seton

 Seton Palace and Forth Estuary, by Alexander Keirincx,1635, National Gallery of Scotland © 2005

-Former residence of the Seton's of Seton, Lords Seton, Winton and Winchburgh, Earls of Winton.
+Former residence of the Seton's of Seton, Knights of Seton, Lords Seton, Winton and Winchburgh, and Earls of Winton.

 It was George, 6th Lord Seton, under James V, who was responsible for the re-creation, and Mary de Guise, the French wife of Scotland's King James V, was often present.
 Prior to this, the Seton's had been much involved in the affairs of Scotland's Royal Family, having the privilege of their presence on many occasions, over successive generations, with the family's munificent tastes being much sought after by the Scotland's Monarch's as a place of relaxation and refuge.